mdimado/aandmfashion.com/README.md

 - React, Redux, and managing state in a single-page application.
 - Firebase for real-time data management and user authentication.
-- Integrating third-party services like Twilio for notifications.
+- Integrating third-party services like Stripe for payments.
-- Firestore database for storing and querying structured data.
+- Using React Router for client-side routing.
+- Styling components with CSS or SCSS for a polished user interface.

 ### Learn More